 2. Click on the “Txn Pickups” tab.

 3. Find the row of the correct released cookie pickup order and tap the “Confirm” button.

 *Make sure to double count with the cupboard champion/staff before confirming your order!

 Troop-to-Troop Cookie Exchanges:

 Troops can exchange cookies between them using the eBudde Cookie Exchange function.
 On the “Cookie Exch.” tab, you can see what cookies other troops have available in excess inventory or you can post the cookies you have available in excess inventory.
 Remember that just because you post your excess cookies here, doesn’t mean you will be able to get rid of them, so we suggest a backup plan to reduce your inventory at the end of the sale.

-When you exchange cookies, you must manually update your inventory in eBudde.
-It will not update automatically.
+When you exchange cookies, you must manually update your inventory in eBudde using a transaction.